miracl/amcl/version3/go/readme.txt

 Next navigate to $GOPATH/src/github.com/miracl/amcl/version3/go

+NOTE: If the repository address changes, then change the above, and also change import statements at the start of some files.

 To build the library and see it in action, execute the python3 script config32.py or config64.py (depending om whether you want a 32 or 64-bit build), and select the curves that you wish to support.